mirror/dd-wrt/src/router/python/Doc/library/threading.rst

    lock, subsequent attempts to acquire it block, until it is released; any thread may release it.

-   .. versionchanged:: 3.3
-      Changed from a factory function to a class.
+   Note that ``Lock`` is actually a factory function which returns an instance of the most efficient version of the concrete Lock class that is supported by the platform.

    .. method:: acquire(blocking=True, timeout=-1)